CMCDragonkai/.dotfiles-nixos/README.md

 Some shortcuts are not available because they are replaced by ConEmu equivalents.

 We prefer ASCII DEL `^?` to be used for backwards delete instead of ASCII BS `^H`.
-Instead `^H` can be mapped to nother functions.
+Instead `^H` can be mapped to other functions.
 Forwards delete still uses `\e[3~`.
 Preferably if the design of keyboards and terminals were standardised, we could have ASCII DEL for forwards delete, and ASCII BS for backwards delete, but alas it is not so.

 Consolas is the chosen font at 13 point size for Mintty.
 Consolas is a monospaced programming font, and is already installed with Windows.
 It also has a wide range of glyphs and supports interesting kinds of unicode glyphs.

-We're using a solarized dark scheme.

 Use http://terminal.sexy/ to produce new colour schemes, and to translate them between different terminals or shells or editors.